Who can publish with IndieMosh?

 Who owns the copyright in my book if I publish with IndieMosh?

 You retain the rights to your book.
 We are simply helping you get it out there by doing the back end work for you and listing it on our account.
 We collect the royalties on your behalf and then pay them over, minus expenses such as US Withholding tax, GST, bank charges and a small commission/accounting fee.

 You may withdraw your book from our service at any stage.

-However, the files we create are for specific providers such as Ingram, Amazon and Smashwords and are not suitable for use or retail other than the Ingram, Amazon and Smashwords distribution chains.
+However, the files we create are for specific providers such as Ingram, Amazon and Smashwords and are not suitable for use with any services other than the Ingram, Amazon and Smashwords distribution chains.
 If you require your book to be formatted for local printing or for download as an ebook from your own website then these formatting options will incur an additional expense.

 Yes, you do have to pay for your package items in advance.

-If you are publishing via our payment plan, then you need to pay a 25% deposit to cover our initial hard costs.
+If you are publishing using our payment plan option, then you need to pay a 25% deposit to cover our initial hard costs.